robertbrada/PyQt-image-annotation-tool/README.txt

 label to each image (or to some of the images).

 This app can move/copy images to folders that are named as desired labels.
-This app can generate csv file with assigned label.
+This app can generate csv file with assigned labels.

 -------------------------------------------------------------------------------------------------------------